 Do I need to wear a mask when I drop off or pick up my camper?

-Following guidance from the Ontario Ministry of Health, we will require all campers and accompanying persons (including siblings, parents, staff, and administrators) to wear a 3-layer mask for the entirety of their time onsite, indoors or out, for the duration of the camp day (pick-up and drop-off included).
+Following guidance from the Ontario Ministry of Health, we will require all persons accompanying campers (including siblings, parents, staff, and administrators) to wear a well-fitting mask that complies with local public health recommendations at camp sign-in/sign-out, and outdoors when a guarantee of physical distancing cannot be assured.

 What does physical distancing at camp look like?